 - 1 tbsp Sichuan Peppercorns (1 tbsp grounded): Traditionally, authentic Chinese 5 spice recipes use Sichuan peppercorns.
 You can buy this in many supermarkets however, black peppercorns is a great alternative.

-If you’re using whole spices and seeds, simply use a spice grinder or coffee grinder to grind the whole spices into a powder.
-To aid this process, break larger spices (like cinnamon sticks) into small pieces before grinding.
+When I’m using whole spices and seeds, I like to use a spice grinder or coffee grinder to grind the whole spices into a powder.
+To aid this process, I always break larger spices (like cinnamon sticks) into small pieces before grinding.

-For extra intensity, you can toast the spices in a dry frying pan or in the oven for 2 to 3 minutes on a medium heat.
-Leave the spices to cool down before grinding it.
+If I want extra intensity, I toast the spices in a dry frying pan or in the oven for 2 to 3 minutes on a medium heat.
+Then, I leave the spices to cool down before grinding it.

 - Chinese Curry Sauce